 Notes

-Alternative 4a - Site Controls, Excavation and Off-Site Disposal of Selected Area to Reduce Overall Risk, Remediation (Cap In-Place) of Areas of Particular Concern, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals
+Alternative 4a - Site Controls, Excavation and Off-Site Disposal of Selected Area and GSNWR Wilderness Area to Reduce Overall Risk, Remediation (Cap In-Place) of Areas of Particular Concern and Surface Debris Area, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals

-Alternative 4b - Site Controls, Excavation and Off-Site Disposal of Selected Area to Reduce Overall Risk, Remediation (Off-Site Disposal) of Areas of Particular Concern, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals
+Alternative 4b - Site Controls, Excavation and Off-Site Disposal of Selected Area and GSNWR Wilderness Area to Reduce Overall Risk, Remediation (Off-Site Disposal) of Areas of Particular Concern and Surface Debris Area, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals

 Total costs are rounded up to the thousands place.
 The cost estimates assume the same technology will be applied to each APC; however, it is possible that not all APCs will be remediated with the same listed technology (e.g., some may be capped, others excavated and disposed of off-Site).